Former army chief seen as Zelenskyy’s top rival reveals to AP a rift between them - WTOP News

 Zaluzhnyi said that during the 2022 raid on his office he called Zelenskyy’s chief of staff warning him he was prepared to call in the military to stop it and protect the command center: “I will fight with you and have already called in reinforcements to the center of Kyiv for support.”

-While that near crisis early in the war passed, disagreements between Zaluzhnyi and Zelenskyy over how to defend their country persisted, according to Zaluzhnyi, who said he often challenged the president’s military strategy.
+While that near crisis early in the war passed, disagreements between Zaluzhnyi and Zelenskyy over how to defend their country persisted, according to Zaluzhnyi.

 A dispute over a counteroffensive in 2023 that ultimately failed was particularly contentious, the former general said.
-Although Zaluzhnyi’s popularity with the public had been cemented by several successes on the battlefield, Zelenskyy dismissed him as army chief in February 2024, and later announced he would be headed to London.
+Zelenskyy dismissed him as army chief in February 2024, and later announced he would be headed to London.

-The move was widely seen by political analysts as an effort by Zelenskyy to limit Zaluzhnyi’s potential as a political rival by distancing him from day-to-day affairs in Ukraine.
+The move was widely seen by political analysts as an effort by Zelenskyy to limit Zaluzhnyi’s potential as a political rival.

-Polls consistently give Zaluzhnyi a slight lead over Zelenskyy in a hypothetical race.
-Zelenskyy’s once-robust popularity has waned as the war drags on.
-A corruption scandal implicating several of Zelenskyy’s top officials has eroded public trust, according to lawmakers and activists.
-Zelenskyy recently reshuffled his leadership team in an effort to restore confidence.

-The U.S. has been ramping up pressure on Russia and Ukraine to end the war.
-While a deal remains elusive, Zelenskyy has agreed in principle to a plan laid out by U.S. President Donald Trump that calls for elections once the war is over and security guarantees are in place.
+While a deal to end the war remains elusive, Zelenskyy has agreed in principle to a plan laid out by U.S. President Donald Trump that calls for elections once the war is over and security guarantees are in place.

 ‘I know how to fight’

-One evening in mid-September 2022, as Ukraine was mounting an effective counteroffensive in the northeast, Zaluzhnyi, then army commander, emerged from a tense meeting at Zelenskyy’s headquarters and headed back to his office in Kyiv.
+One evening in mid-September 2022, Zaluzhnyi emerged from a tense meeting at Zelenskyy’s headquarters and headed back to his office in Kyiv.

-The raid was clearly a threat, Zaluzhnyi said.
-In the presence of the agents, he phoned Zelenskyy’s chief of staff at the time, Andrii Yermak, and made a stark warning: “I told Yermak that I would repel this attack, because I know how to fight.”

-Zaluzhnyi then phoned the head of the security service at the time, Vasyl Maliuk, to ask what was happening.
-Maliuk said he knew nothing about the raid and promised to look into it, according to Zaluzhnyi.

-Later, he learned that Maliuk’s agency had sought a search warrant from a district court in Kyiv two days earlier to inspect the address where Zaluzhnyi’s office is located.
+Later, he learned that Ukraine’s security service had sought a search warrant from a district court in Kyiv two days earlier to inspect the address where Zaluzhnyi’s office is located.
 The agency was seeking to search a strip club allegedly run by a criminal organization, according to a court document obtained by AP.

 But the strip club named in the filing had been closed at that location since before Russia’s full-scale invasion, two employees who work at the club’s new location told the AP.

-The statement said no search was carried out by the SBU at the address and that the situation was clarified after Maliuk and Zaluzhnyi spoke.

-Zaluzhnyi believes the search warrant was a pretext and that the agency could not plausibly have mistaken the location of the country’s main war command center.
+Zaluzhnyi believes the agency could not plausibly have mistaken the location of the country’s main war command center.

 Diluted striking force